Cosplay Contest

 We admire and respect all the hard work that goes into your art, but we also love not being in trouble with the law, our venue, or angry parents of young attendees.
 So, when it comes to what you wear, we need you to follow the rules listed below.
 Please don’t make us have to send you home or back to your hotel to change outfits.

-• * Cosplayers must be able to present reference images of their costumes recreating characters from Japanese anime, manga, games, etc. at any point before the cosplay contest.
+• Cosplayers must be able to present reference images of their costumes recreating characters from Japanese anime, manga, games, etc. at any point before the cosplay contest.

-• Original characters will not be permitted
+• Original characters will not be permitted;

 • However, art book variations and reinterpretations of existing characters (including gijinka) will be allowed with an accompanying reference.

 • Arizona Matsuri abides by state laws for nudity and indecent exposure: A.R.S. §13-1402.
 All costumes and clothing must fall in a PG rating.
 Apparel should not depict vulgar or offensive images or text.
 The Arizona Matsuri is a family oriented Festival.
+Inappropriate costumes or actions may result in a request from our staff to change aspects of your costume.
+Failure to do so may result in revocation of your credentials and removal from the event.

 • Coverage – Cosplay and costumes must cover the area of your body that universally acceptable swimwear (bikini or trunks) would cover in all public situations.
 Cosplay with open and/or exposed backs are permitted.